-Postal service workers sell postal products and collect, sort, and deliver mail.
-They include such positions as clerks and mail sorters, mail carriers, processors, and processing machine operators
+A postal service worker is someone who collects, sorts, and delivers mail, as well as sells postal products.
+They include such positions as clerks and mail sorters, mail carriers, processors, and processing machine operators.

 What does a Postal Service Worker do?

 Postal service workers typically do the following: